 No. At Hopi we measure out the proportions of our soap carefully and ensure saponification has taken place before pouring it into our moulds.
 Once out of the mould, it then drys for at least six weeks (usually over a year!).
 This means all the lye has reacted with the olive oil to form soap before it goes anywhere near your skin.

 Raroa Gully soaps contain no detergents and the glycerine is left in.
 No preservatives are added.

 The olive oil in our soap is from the first press and has never been heated.
 This means we start with the best natural properties an olive oil can have.

-Normal soap, despite its name, is usually made from synthetic detergent (sodium lauryl sulphate).
+Normal soap, despite its name, is usually made from synthetic detergent (look for SLS in the ingredients).
 This means it does not quicky decompose in the environment, needs to have preservatives added to stop the growth of bacteria and strips your skin of natural oils when used.
 You usually need to moisturise after use.